mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 ### Allow attachments (optional)

-ntfy can be configured to allow users to [attach files](https://docs.ntfy.sh/publish/#attachments) to notifications (default: max.
+The ntfy server can be configured to allow users to [attach files](https://docs.ntfy.sh/publish/#attachments) to notifications (default: max.
 15M per file, 5G in total).

 To allow attachments, add the following configuration to your `vars.yml` file: